 One of the most talked about components of construction is the Cordova stone used on the exterior facade.
 In order to match the building as it was constructed in the 1960s, masons hand cut new stone on site to match the original proportions, producing an addition that looks like it was always there.

-Local dignitaries, government officials and many area residents celebrated in November 2018 as Youth Services Librarian Susan Monroe and children from the local schools cut the ribbon to more than 14,000 square feet of new space dedicated to young readers.
+Local dignitaries, government officials and many area residents celebrated in November 2018 as Youth Services Librarian Susan Monroe and children from the local schools cut the ribbon to 2,780 square feet of new space dedicated to young readers.
 The new wing features a small study room, additional restrooms, dedicated play space, and of course, lots of space for books.

 LEADERS THROUGH THE YEARS